 This writer has two catalogues, one that covers 62/64 Chevy II but also covers 1964 Chevelles (great for older parts numbers), and a master parts catalogue covering 1964 – 1976 Chevelle and Monte Carlos (great for superseded part numbers).
 For all around coverage on the Beaumonts, the Master Parts Catalogue revised for March 1972 is great.
 These two publications are invaluable for identifying interchangeable parts.
 GM radio service manuals, although not a GM publication (Delco/Remy), are available and printed in Canada contain all the radios produced in each year with the information on how to repair them.
 I hope the membership has found this informative and will assist in your hunt to obtain correct literature on Canadian built Chevelles and Beaumonts.

-Jan.
+Feb.
 2019.
 The club library was kept and maintained by President Don Earnshaw.
-With his resignation this month due to health reasons, the future disposition of the library remains to be determined.
+With his passing in Feb., the future disposition of the library remains to be determined.
 No information requests can be actioned at this time.
 JM